raphaelcohn/lemonade/README.md

 #### Maximal Compression of Output

-All output that is textual, and ICO (icon) files, are maximally compressed:-
+All output that is textual, and some binary files, are maximally compressed:-

 * To gzip (`.gz`) using `pigz -11` (ie better that `gzip -9`)
 * To brotli (`.br`)

 The original files are retained.

+The binary files that are compressed are:-

+* ico
+* eot
+* ttf

 Compression has been further enchanced by setting the `html-minifier` settings `sortAttributes` to true and `sortClassName` to true which increases the likelihood of redundant, compressible patterns in HTML.

+WOFF files are not compressed, although there is a very slightly gain using pigz.
+This is because the original WOFF format does not include the newer gzip / zopfli `-11` compression mode.

 ## License